SeitaBV/v2g-liberty/README.md

 # Markup per kWh
 # This is only taken into account for electricity_providers marked with †
-# This usually includes energy tax and provider markup
+# This usually includes energy tax and supplier markup
 # Energy tax per kWh excluding VAT.
 # Markup in €ct/kWh, Use dot (.) not comma (,).
-# If you'd like to effectively "not use VAT" you can set it to 0
+# If you'd like to effectively "not use a markup" you can set it to 0
 markup_per_kwh: 14.399